-In this large painting, Seurat depicted people relaxing in a suburban park on an island in the Seine River called La Grande Jatte.
+In this large painting, Georges Seurat depicted people relaxing in a suburban park on an island in the Seine River called La Grande Jatte.
 It may be just an ordinary day with ordinary people.
-The cast comprised three dogs, eight boats and 48 people as they congregated for a Sunday afternoon in the sunny park.
-But, the titular locale was a favorite of prostitutes on the prowl, so some historians suspect that fish are not what the fishing-pole-toting woman on the left was hoping to hook.
-The same speculation has arisen around the lady on the right, with a monkey on a leash and a man on her arm.
+The cast comprised three dogs, eight boats, and 48 people as they congregated for a Sunday afternoon in the sunny park.
+But, the titular locale was a favorite of prowling sex workers, so some historians suspect that fish are not what the fishing pole-toting woman on the left is hoping to hook.
+The same speculation has emerged around the lady on the right, with a monkey on a leash and a man on her arm.

-It took more than two years for Seurat to complete the painting – at the end, the artist was only 26 years old!
+It took more than two years for Seurat to complete the painting.
+When completed, the artist was only 26 years old!
 Seurat worked on it in several campaigns and started with almost 60 sketches.
-Then he started painting.
+Then, he started painting.
 This sketch, one of the earliest, would have been painted in the open air at La Grande Jatte:

-Seurat’s painting, firstly exhibited at the 1886 Impressionist exhibit was a major turnoff for some critics.
-Some observers didn’t like rigid profiles of Seurat’s subjects, whose poses were negatively compared to tin soldiers.
+Seurat’s painting, first presented at the 1886 Impressionist exhibition was a major turnoff for some critics.
+Some observers didn’t like the rigid profiles of Seurat’s subjects, whose poses were negatively compared to tin soldiers.

-In 1899 Seurat re-stretched its canvas to allow for room to paint a border made up of red, orange and blue dots.
-It was suppose to make the whole concept of pointilism more visible, as well as putting the painting into white frame.
-Unfortunately, Seurat employed a then-new pigment, a zinc chromate yellow that he hoped would properly capture the highlights of the park’s green grasses.
+In 1899 Seurat re-stretched its canvas to allow for room to paint a border made up of red, orange, and blue dots.
+It was supposed to make the whole concept of Pointillism more visible, as well as put the painting into a white frame.
+Unfortunately, Seurat employed a then-new pigment, a zinc chromate yellow that he hoped would properly capture the highlights of the park’s green grass.
 But for years this pigment has been undergoing a chemical reaction that began turning it brown even in Seurat’s lifetime.

 Seurat died in 1891 and this magnificent work was largely unseen for the next 30 years.
-The opportunity to view the historic painting returned in 1924 when art lover Frederic Clay Bartlett purchased A Sunday on La Grande Jatte —1884 and loaned it indefinitely to the Art Institute of Chicago, where it remains until this day.
+The opportunity to view the historic painting returned in 1924 when art lover Frederic Clay Bartlett purchased A Sunday on the Island of La Grande Jatte in 1884 and loaned it indefinitely to the Art Institute of Chicago, where it remains until this day.